Bicep vs. Terraform: I've Shipped Both

 The State File Is the Whole Conversation

-How I'd Actually Choose
+How I'd Choose

 A few more things I hold to: